vinodnagdacs97/okgit/README.md

-# Project Base for Vaadin and Spring Boot
+# My Project

 This is an example project that can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+The project is a standard Maven project, so you can import it to your IDE of choice.
+[Read more how to set up a development environment](https://vaadin.com/docs/v14/flow/installing/installing-overview.html) for Vaadin projects (Windows, Linux, macOS).

+This project was created from https://start.vaadin.com.

 ## Running the Application
+There are two ways to run the application:
+ - To run from the command line, use `mvn` and open [http://localhost:8080](http://localhost:8080) in your browser.
-There are two ways to run the application :  using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.
+ - Another way is to to run the `Application` class directly from your IDE.

-You can use any IDE of your preference,but we suggest Eclipse or Intellij IDEA.
-Below are the configuration details to start the project using a `spring-boot:run` command.
-Both Eclipse and Intellij IDEA are covered.

-#### Eclipse
-- Right click on a project folder and select `Run As` --> `Maven build..` .
-After that a configuration window is opened.
-- In the window set the value of the **Goals** field to `spring-boot:run`
-- You can optionally select `Skip tests` checkbox
-- All the other settings can be left to default

-Once configurations are set clicking `Run` will start the application

 #### Intellij IDEA
 - On the right side of the window, select Maven --> Plugins--> `spring-boot` --> `spring-boot:run` goal